QRickL/QRickL/README.md

 ## My Journey from Art to Math

-As a kid, I wanted to be a cartoonist.
-I drew all day, every day, all until grade 9, when COVID hit
+As a kid, I wanted to be a cartoonist -- there was something so magical about telling stories with pictures.
+So I drew all day, every day.
+I hated math because it was useless and took time away from drawing.
+That's how I felt until COVID hit.

-Growing up, I wanted to be an artist.
-I was inspired by comics like Calvin and Hobbes, Pearls Before Swine, Garfield, and Big Nate.
-I spent all my time drawing in elementary and middle school, hoping to bring humour and enthralling stories to my classmates the same way those big name cartoonists did.
-Math was an afterthought during these years - solving equations took time away from drawing.
-However, the COVID pandemic turned my world upside down.
-It was during the first week of remote lessons that I learned to graph the equation of a line.
-Oh my god...
-I just used math to draw something.

-Could math really be fun?

-From there, I explored other equations.
-I was amazed when I saw secant for the first time and jumped out of my seat when I learned about Taylor series.
-Accordingly, I shifted my creative focus to math.
-In grade 12, I had the special opportunity to dual enrol at the University of British Columbia and take a course in multivariable calculus.
-Seeing math in 3D cemented my plans to study it in university.
-So now I find myself at the University of Waterloo pursuing a Bachelor of Mathematics.
-What do you think will come next?
+In the first week of remote lessons, I learned to graph the equation of a line.
+So...
+I just drew something... using math.
+Huh???

+I ran ahead and explored other equations.
+Secant was really cool; its asymptotes blew my mind.
+Taylor series were even cooler; you're saying every function is a polynomial*?
+Now I was super invested.
+I need to know more.

+My mind was blown again when I saw functions of multiple variables.
+You can draw in 3d with math too???
+This was in grade 12, where I had the special opportunity to take a multivariable calculus course at [UBC](https://www.math.ubc.ca).

+Since college applications were around the corner, I followed my curiosity and applied to some math programs for university.

+Now I'm at Waterloo, where I'm pursuing a Bachelor of Mathematics and learning about mathematics' numerous applications beyond drawing cool pictures.

+Turns out, math wasn't useless after all.

+*Terms and conditions may apply

-Art samples:
+## Art samples:

 <img src="https://github.com/user-attachments/assets/4ecec3ba-9566-45e6-969a-b71bc10e346d" width="270" height="360">
 <img src="https://github.com/user-attachments/assets/415a29c5-a2b0-4319-a99a-dbf21ec06da5" width="270" height="360">